Table of Contents

 For about 40% of the trail, you are hiking along the shoreline of Switfcurrent Lake and Lake Josephine.

 Grinnell Lake is much smaller compared to the other two lakes, it is also located further out from the trail.
-After passing Josephine Lake, you overlook the lake the whole way till the end of the trail as you climbing many rock/stone stairs.
+After passing Josephine Lake, you overlook the lake the whole way till the end of the trail as you climb many rock/stone stairs.
 The beautiful lake in the distance kept you going.

 What do you see and experience along Grinnell Glacier Hike?